What is a SMART Board?

 - SMART Tech Training: Free resources to help you learn to use SMART boards and their software.

-- SMART Tech Downloads: Install SMART Notebook 11.4 software for free to develop your lesson plans on your own computer (even if you're not currently attached to a SMART Board).
+- SMART Tech Downloads: Install SMART Notebook software to develop your lesson plans on your own computer (even if you're not currently attached to a SMART Board).

 - SMART Exchange: Explore and download community produced SMART Board lesson plans and content.